tigrannajaryan/made-backend/README.md

 ## Branching Model

-We practice Continuous Deployment with 2 mainline branches:
+We practice Continuous Deployment with 1 mainline branch `develop`.
-`develop` and `master`.

-Commiting to `develop` branch will trigger automatic build and deployment of staging enviroment.
-Commiting to `master` branch will trigger automatic build and deployment of production enviroment.
+Commiting to `develop` branch will trigger automatic build and deployment of staging enviroment; successful deployment will trigger automatic deployment of production enviroment.

-We keep linear commit history on `develop` and `master` branches.
+We keep linear commit history on `develop` branch.
-Don't use merge commits on these branches.
+Don't use merge commits on this branch.
 Always use rebase and fast-forward when merging.

-Commits on `develop` and `master` branches should be the smalest possible logical change that makes sense but not smaller.
+Commits on `develop` branch should be the smallest possible logical change that makes sense but not smaller.
 It should be single cohesive idea, like "Added ability to upload a photo on profile page".
 There should be one-to-one mapping between ideas